The 4 Stages of Notoriety

 Art is all about the 4 Stages of Notoriety:

-1) An obscure, unknown artist puts an inflated price tag on an obscure, unknown painting of questionable artistic merit.
+1) An obscure, unknown artist puts an inflated price tag on an obscure, unknown painting of dubious artistic merit.

 2) The painting sells for a huge amount of money, which causes uproar in the media.